DAGWorks-Inc/hamilton/docs/hamilton-ui/ui.rst

 Self-Hosting
 -------------

+If you know docker, you should be good to go.
+The one environment variable to know is `HAMILTON_ALLOWED_HOSTS`, which you can set to `*` to allow all hosts, or a comma separated list of hosts you want to allow.

-Please reach out to us if you want to deploy on your own infrastructure.
-Self-hosting documentation will be up soon.
+Please reach out to us if you want to deploy on your own infrastructure and need help - `join slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g>`_.
+More extensive self-hosting documentation is in the works, e.g. Snowflake, Databricks, AWS, GCP, Azure, etc.; we'd love a helm chart contribution!

 -----------